Nonlinear Fokker-Planck equations with reaction as gradient flows of the free energy: Introduction

 If~\eqref{eq:entropy} holds in the sense of measures, the derivative $\partial_t \entropy(u)$ is a nonpositive distribution and hence a measure, while the entropy $\entropy(u)$ itself a.~e.\ coincides with a non-increasing function.

 An important question is whether the entropy can be controlled by the entropy production, since this would imply the exponential stability of the equilibrium.
-It turns out that this is the case for sets of functions provided that their $L^1$-norms are bounded away from~$0$.
+It turns out that this is true provided that the $L^1$-norm of $u$ is bounded away from~$0$.
 Specifically, we have \begin{theorem}[Entropy-entropy production inequality] Suppose that~$f$ satisfies~\eqref{eq:f1a}--\eqref{eq:f1d} as well as~\eqref{eq:large-u}.
 Let $U \subset L_+^\infty(\Omega)$ be a set of functions such that for any $u \in U$, we have $\Phi(\cdot, u(\cdot)) \in H^1(\Omega)$ and

 Then there exists $C_U$ such that

 \end{theorem} Theorem~\ref{th:eep} is a consequence of a fairly general functional inequality established in Section~\ref{ss:s2}.

 \begin{theorem}[Existence of weak solutions] Suppose that~$f$ satisfies~\eqref{eq:f1a}--\eqref{eq:f1d} as well as~\eqref{eq:large-u} and~\eqref{eq:small-u}.
 Then for any~$u^0 \in L^\infty_+(\Omega)$ there exists a nonnegative weak solution $u \in L^\infty(\Omega \times (0, \infty))$ of problem \eqref{eq:p1}--\eqref{eq:p3} enjoying the following properties: \begin{enumerate} \item (upper $L^\infty$-bound)